slice-so/jbpayer-tokens-receiver/README.md

 ## Examples

 - Example clone implementation contract: [0xa258299345ea4490A0323035249fE33198283789](https://rinkeby.etherscan.io/address/0xa258299345ea4490a0323035249fe33198283789)
-- [This JB V2 treasury on Rinkeby](https://rinkeby.juicebox.money/#/v2/p/4236) shows how the contract above was used to direct income from Slice directly into the treasury, upon withdraw.
+- [This JB V2 treasury on Rinkeby](https://rinkeby.juicebox.money/#/v2/p/4236) has used the contract above to direct income from Slice directly into the treasury, upon withdraw.
+(Note: tx don't appear in the _activity_ section as `addToBalance` is used instead of `pay`.
+See this [transaction on Etherscan](https://rinkeby.etherscan.io/tx/0x048c7579cd6bd7943b93c965c5e8b04c5e5ddf3852812991fb7ecea276513355) for more details)
 - See all relevant Rinkeby and mainnet deployments in [addresses.json](https://github.com/slice-so/jbpayer-tokens-receiver/blob/master/addresses.json)

 ## Caveats